Wattful/Advanced-TF2-Trading/config/README.md

 All default implementations use the average of the Backpack.tf community price for their calculations.

 ## sellListingPriceFunction
-Calculates the price of a sell listing.
+Calculates the price and priority of a sell listing.

 This function has four default implementations.
 Note that no default implementations return a priority.
 The implementations are: